Frequently Asked Questions

 2. Phone interviews – a pair of judges are assigned a different category and arrange phone interviews with each of the 10 shortlisted nominees.
 From the interviews each judging pair select 3 finalists from the category they are assigned.

-3. Final judging phase takes placed on the morning Monday 24 February 2020 at BHA HQ, at 75 High Holborn, London.
-Two judges will interview each finalist from a category they have not judged in the previous two rounds, with the judging panel then meeting at the end of the morning and agreeing the winner from each category as well as the Employee of the Year.
-The winners and runners up will be announced and receive their prizes and award at a ceremony in London that evening.
+3. The final judging phase will take place in the morning of Monday 21 February 2022 at the BHA offices, 75 High Holborn, London.
+Two judges will interview each finalist from a category they have not judged in the previous two rounds, with the judging panel then agreeing the winner from each category as well as the Employee of the Year.
+The winners and runners up will be announced and receive their prizes at an awards ceremony that evening.

 Previous winners come from a cross-section of small and large flat and jumps yards together with small and large stud farms.